Soldier: 76: Appearances

 Jack Morrison was born in rural Indiana, and enlisted in the United States military when he was eighteen.
 His bravery and work ethic earned him the attention of the "soldier enhancement program", and he later joined the Overwatch organization alongside his friend Gabriel Reyes.
 His contributions to its success in ending the Omnic Crisis led to his being granted command of the task force, leading to a rift between him and Reyes.
 As Overwatch came under worldwide scrutiny due to allegations of corruption, the tensions between the two men came to outright conflict, resulting in the destruction of Overwatch headquarters.
 Morrison was believed to have been killed in the explosion, and was reportedly buried at Arlington National Cemetery.

 Five years later, however, Morrison resurfaced as the vigilante "Soldier: 76", becoming the focus of an international manhunt following a series of attacks against former Overwatch facilities, stealing weapons and advanced technologies.
 He wages a personal war to discover the truth behind the events that led to the fall of Overwatch.
 Reyes himself also resurfaced as an operative for the Talon organization, having assumed the identity of a notorious mercenary and terrorist known as "the Reaper".

 Soldier: 76 appears in an animated short titled "Hero", which premiered during the final Overwatch season for 2016, and as an announcer for the Overwatch Year of the Pig promotional event in 2019.

 In the "Bastet" short story released by Blizzard in January 2019, it is revealed that Morrison had a past relationship with a man named Vincent prior to his tenure in Overwatch.
+In 2026, Soldier: 76 was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.

+Soldier: 76 is voiced by Fred Tatasciore.

 Gameplay

-Soldier: 76's Heavy Pulse Rifle comes with an underbarrel launcher that fires three Helix Rockets.
-His abilities are Sprint, a forward run with no duration limit or cooldown, and Biotic Field, a deployable device which regenerates the health of allies in the immediate vicinity.
-His ultimate ability, Tactical Visor, puts up a head-up display that allows his rifle to automatically track enemies in his line of sight for a brief period.
-While Soldier: 76 was conceived as a "gateway hero" to help players that are used to modern shooters ease into the game, his versatility and high skill ceiling makes him a good choice for veteran players as well.
-He is able to perform well in almost any situation, being effective on all ranges, move quickly around the battlefield, as well as able to heal both himself and his team.
-On the downside, unlike other attackers, he lacks a direct specialization, and his ultimate ability has less potential impact on the game.
-His pulse rifle is best fired in short bursts at range and in full auto in close quarters, where accuracy is less of an issue.
-A year after the release of Overwatch, Blizzard had considered readjusting the character's gameplay capabilities, such as his spread and burst damage.
+In Overwatch, Soldier: 76 is classified as a Damage-class character, designed to provide a more offensive role in team compositions.
+His main weapon is a Heavy Pulse Rifle, a rapid-fire weapon with high vertical recoil.
+He can additionally use his "Sprint" ability to move forward quickly.
+While it can be used indefinitely, once the player cancels use of the sprint there is a brief window where weapons and abilities cannot be used.

+In addition, he has two abilities that require activation, though have a "cooldown" period after use and are unable to be used again during that duration.
+"Helix Rockets" fires a volley of explosives that cause knockback, though may be destroyed or deflected by some enemy skills.
+"Biotic Field" meanwhile places an area-of-effect healing item on the ground for a period of time, restoring health to all those within its range.
+Lastly his Ultimate ability, "Tactical Visor", needs to be charged before use.
+The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
+Once full, the ability can be activated to show a head-up display on the screen for period of time that allows his rifle to automatically track enemies.